MingeonJO/kokoa-clone/README.md

 # Kokoa Clone Project

-This project is my first project ever!
+This project is my first project ever in my life!